If you’re trying to learn French through books, you may want to reconsider.

 If you’re looking for a classic hit to dance to, while learning French, this is a top choice.

 We’ve given you the top French songs you should listen to for learning French faster, but now we want to hear yours.
 If you’ve got a song that we’ve missed (and I’m sure we’ve missed out on a lot!), feel free to share it with us below.

-You should also check out our Top Spanish Songs to Help You Learn Spanish Faster.
+You should also check out our article on Top Spanish Songs to Help You Learn Spanish Faster.

 More from French

 Think you're too busy to learn French this year?
 Think again.
 All of us are busy with work projects, friends, family …

 Planning to visit France soon?
 Or perhaps you're trying to impress your date when you take them to a French …

 Who says learning French needs to be complicated?
 What most English speakers miss when they first start to learn French is …